Mike Wallace (racing driver)

 Michael Samuel Wallace (born March 10, 1959) is an American professional stock car racing driver born in Fenton, Missouri.
 He is the younger brother of Rusty Wallace, the older brother of Kenny Wallace, and the uncle of Steve Wallace.
 His daughter, Chrissy Wallace, and son, Matt Wallace, have also competed in racing.

+Early life

+Michael Wallace was born on March 10, 1959 to his parents Russ Sr. and Judy Wallace.
+He was the middle child of 3 brothers Rusty and Kenny.
+Wallace’s father was also a prolific race winner himself, Wallace and his two brothers grew up around the race track and would often serve as a member of their father’s pit crew.

 Racing career

+Early years

+Wallace first began racing in the 1970s making a name for himself on dirt tracks.
+Just like his brother Rusty, he eventually moved on to short track racing in the Midwest where he racked up over 300 victories.

 Early NASCAR career

 Wallace made his Busch Series debut in 1990 at the season-closing Winston Classic at Martinsville Speedway.
 Starting 24th, Wallace finished sixth in the No. 40 Lowes Foods Chevrolet.
 The next season, he ran nine Busch races for a variety of different teams and had a third-place finish at Lanier Raceway.
 He also made his Winston Cup debut at the Pyroil 500, where he finished 31st in the Jimmy Means-owned car.
 It also marked the first time since the 1950s that three brothers competed against each other in a Winston Cup race, as Rusty and Kenny drove in that race also.

 In 1992, Wallace signed on with Moroso Racing to pilot the No. 20 First Ade Oldsmobile.
 They also ran a Cup race together at Atlanta Motor Speedway, where Wallace finished 33rd.
 Despite a tenth-place run at Martinsville, Wallace was dismissed from the ride nearly halfway into the season.
 Late in the year, he was hired by Barry Owen to drive his No. 9 Oldsmobile, replacing the late Clifford Allison.
 After a ninth place finish in their first race at Dover International Speedway, Wallace posted a second place finish at Martinsville.
 Wallace and Owen also ran a pair of Cup races, and their best finish was in twentieth place in Atlanta.
 They ran the entire Busch schedule in 1993, with sponsorship from FDP Brakes.
 Wallace had nine top-tens that season and finished a career-high twelfth in the final points standings.
 He also finished in the top-fifteen for the first time in his Cup career when he finished fifteenth at Atlanta.